 5. Poem in Your Pocket Day

 Did you know that there is a Poem in Your Pocket Day?
 It’s observed on April 24.
-It’s the day where you simply choose a poem and keep it in your pocket all day!
+It’s the day when you simply choose a poem and keep it in your pocket all day!
 Throughout the day, you could have students periodically take out their poem and read it to a friend.
-You can learn more about Poem in Your Pocket Day here
+You can learn more about Poem in Your Pocket Day here.

 6. Poetry Reading